-This neoclassical manse in downtown Bishopville first belonged to Edward Tisdale, a successful cotton merchant and Sumter native.
-Tisdale hired Sumter architect James Herbert Johnson to design the lavish home.
-It was begun in 1914 and completed in 1918.
+This neoclassical manse in downtown Bishopville first belonged to Edward W. Tisdale, a successful cotton merchant and Sumter native (1).
+Tisdale hired Sumter architect James Herbert Johnson to design the lavish home (2).
+Begun in 1914, it was completed in 1918 (2).

-In the early 1900s, Tisdale relocated to Bishopville from Sumter to profit from Lee County‘s booming cotton market.
-Not only did he grow the crop on his vast acreage, but he also established two cotton gins in town – one on Main Street and another on Durant Street.
-Both were operating by 1909.
+In the early 1900s, Tisdale relocated to Bishopville from Sumter to profit from Lee County‘s booming cotton market (2).
+Not only did he grow the crop on his vast acreage, but he also established two cotton gins in town – one on Main Street and another on Durant Street (2).
+Both were operating by 1909 (2).
 The great wealth he accrued from planting allowed him to construct this impressive home, which he called The Manor.

-In the early 1920s, cotton prices began to drop and production dwindled.
+In the early 1920s, the boll weevil decimated the cotton industry.
+Production dwindled.
 By 1923 neither of Tisdale’s cotton gins were in operation.
 Tisdale’s financial decline continued when he lost most of his savings in the stock market crash of 1929.
 However, he was able to retain his home.
-Tisdale’s son, Edward Tisdale, Jr., acquired The Manor in 1944, following his father’s death.
-The younger Edward lived here until 1960, and it then passed to W.W.
-Tisdale, who resides in the manse today.

 The Manor is listed in the National Register: